measured/ditto/README.md

 - Build the project: `grunt`
 - When you're ready to start tinkering, watch for changes: `grunt watch`
 - Finally, fire up the static server: `node server`

+## Deployment

+For rapid deployment, use Amazon S3.
+Once you have created a bucket, put the relevant details (name, keys, region etc.) into the `credentials.json` file located in the root directory.

 ## To do